stupside/GoLocal/README.md

 - Go to Golocal.Core.Artisan.Api and run the migration script.
 ```
 > migration.sh
+> 1
+> y
+ Type your pgsql password and username ...
+> y
 ```

 - Go to Golocal.Identity.Api and run the migration script.
 ```
 > migration.sh
+> 1
+> y
+ Type your pgsql password and username ...
+> y
 ```

 ## Run